-Senior Centers Need Level: High
+Senior Centers

-Statement of Need: The current Senior program Jefferson County has currently reached its capacity for senior programs with the funding available.
+Statement of Need: Jefferson County has currently reached its capacity for senior programs with the funding available.
 The primary obstacle to meeting the need for Senior Facilities is a lack of permanent funding for the programs of the Centers.